Secondary Handler

 What Do Sitters Do:

-• Secondaries will be able to puppy sit once they are certified by 4 Paws for Ability and attend at least one 4 Paws at UIUC training session on campus.
+• Secondaries will be able to puppy sit once they are certified by 4 Paws for Ability (certification process described below!).

 • When you puppy sit & how often is determined by YOU!
 Once you have finished the secondary process you will be added to the Sitters GroupMe.
 There, Primaries will message when they need sitters.
 If you are available just message them to say you can watch their pup!